fghaas/fghaas.github.io/content/articles/resources/presentations/devopsdaysberlin-2022.md

 > It is important that we
 >
-> * listen to the customers needs,
+> * listen to the customer's needs,
 > * build a good solution that keeps us within the applicable regulatory
 > framework, and
 > * clearly delineate responsibilities in the proposal and SLA.